robashton/coursera-statistics-notes/notes.markdown

   - We can convert anything into this
   - Z = (value - mean) * (standard deviation)
   - Mean ends up being zero, positive z scores above avg, negative z scores below average

+## Central tendency

+- Mean is a measure of central tendency (A point estimate)
+- Median/Mode/etc again too
+- We'll be relying on average
+  - Median is good when displaying extreme scores
+  - Mode can be useful for this too
+- Mode can be applied to nominal variables

+# Measures of variability

+- Standard Deviation = average deviation from the mean
+- Variance = SD^2
+- standard stuff again...
+- Standard deviation will be changed by outliers (well I learned that with CDEC)
+- So... nothing new here ,probably for the best given how much time I have today

+## Lab stuff

+- "describe" (ooh, nice!!)